Description of Fibrous Dysplasia

 - Fibrous dysplasia has a good prognosis with very little chance of cancer development.
 The disease is often self-limiting, and usually stabilizes with bone maturation.
-Treatment is guided by disease severity and progression and might possibly involve simple observation or surgical intervention.
+Treatment is guided by disease severity and progression and may possibly involve simple observation or surgical intervention.

 - Patients with mild disease are managed with diet and exercise targeted to maintain bone density and regular follow-up with imaging studies.
 Watch out also for visual impairment due to canal compression.